 Frequent gamers will probably turn up their noses, furrow their foreheads and clap their hands over their heads, because Ravensburger impressively demonstrates one thing above all with its sales: In the games of the past few months, classics have been particularly popular.

-For the Ravensburger group of companies, “games” are the largest category, and the growth figures are correspondingly strong: around 22 percent was up compared to the previous year.
-Anyone who is happy about some of the supposedly huge editions of a successful Kickstarter board game should be amazed at the Ravensburger figures presented: a total of 25 million games were sold.
+"Games" are the largest category for the Ravensburger group of companies, and the growth figures are correspondingly strong: around 22 percent was increased compared to the previous year.
+Anyone who is happy about some supposedly huge editions of a successful Kickstarter board game should be amazed at the Ravensburger figures presented: A total of 25 million games were sold.

-The current year should also be successful, because the pandemic is continuing and - even if it does not otherwise produce a lot of positive results - will continue to ensure good toy sales.
-Ravensburger is picking up on the classic trend and is celebrating the anniversaries of a number of successful games, including “Sagaland” (40 years) and “Lotti Karotti” (20 years).
+The current year is also likely to be successful, because the pandemic is continuing and will continue to ensure good toy sales – even if it does not produce much else that is positive.
+Ravensburger is continuing the classic trend and is celebrating the anniversaries of a number of successful games, including "Sagaland" (40 years) and "Lotti Karotti" (20 years).

-Sales of thinking and logic games from the “ThinkFun” brand increased by over 33 percent, measured in terms of the number of pieces.
-The top product was the game “Gravity Maze”, which has sold over 475.000 pieces, which requires imagination and logical thinking.
-Ravensburger is no less successful in the field of puzzles.
+Sales of the “ThinkFun” brand of mind and logic games increased by more than 33 percent, measured by the number of pieces.
+The top product was the game “Gravity Maze”, which required imagination and logical thinking, selling more than 475.000 units.
+Ravensburger is no less successful in the area of puzzles.
 28 million copies went from Ravensburg to over 70 countries.
 That is around 32 percent more than in the previous year.
-Personalized puzzles also experienced a boom: According to the company, the demand for custom-made puzzles has almost quadrupled.
-The 3D puzzles also benefit from this trend: the best-selling product last year was the Lamborghini Huracán EVO.
-Ravensburger was able to sell around 130.000 of these.
+Personalized jigsaw puzzles also experienced a boom: according to the company, the demand for individually manufactured jigsaw puzzles has almost quadrupled.
+3D puzzles are also benefiting from this trend: the best-selling product last year was the model of the Lamborghini Huracán EVO.
+Ravensburger was able to sell around 130.000 of them.

-The GraviTrax marble run system, which Ravensburger has expanded to include the “Pro” range, is always present on social media.
-It is now also possible to build complex railways upwards.
-Sales in this area rose by around 18 percent - Ravensburger can also read the interest in the success of the first GraviTrax book with instructions and extra tasks for fans and professionals.
+The GraviTrax ball track system, which Ravensburger has expanded to include the “Pro” series, is always present on social media.
+It is now also possible to build complex tracks in the air.
+Sales in this area increased by around 18 percent - Ravensburger can also see the interest in the success of the first GraviTrax book with instructions and extra tasks for fans and professionals.

-On the subject of books: Ravensburger is extremely busy there too.
-Books for first-time readers, non-fiction books such as the series “Wieso?
-For what reason?
-Why?" and “Guinness World Records 2021”, as well as books and games for the Tiptoi pen created freedom within families in Corona times - the division grew by around 17 percent, according to Ravensburger.
-Tiptoi grew strongly in the anniversary year, thanks to books on preschool topics and the Wi-Fi edition of the pen.
-Children's and young adult literature also achieved double-digit growth.
-Readers over the age of 14 in particular picked up titles like “Kiss me twice” by bestselling author Stella Tack.
+On the subject of books: Ravensburger is also extremely busy there.
+Books for first-time readers, non-fiction books like the series “Why?
+Why?
+Why?” and “Guinness World Records 2021”, as well as books and games for the Tiptoi pen created freedom within families in Corona times – according to Ravensburger, the division grew by around 17 percent.
+Tiptoi grew significantly in the anniversary year, with books on preschool topics and the WiFi edition of the pen.
+Children's and youth literature also achieved double-digit growth.
+In particular, readers aged 14 and over resorted to titles such as “Kiss me twice” by bestselling author Stella Tack.

 New corporate structures are bearing fruit